jyotiyadav2508/childhood-memories-drf-api/README.md

 6. Comment likes:

    - Users are successfully able to like other comments.
-API successfully registers the comment_reyakks_id to the comment.
+API successfully registers the comment_likes_id to the comment.
    - Users are successfully able to unlike the comments that they have liked.
    - Users are not able to like their own comments or else a permission denied error will be thrown.
    - If users try to like a comment they have already liked, the API will throw a duplicate validation error.
    - All urls are working perfectly.
 Can view all comment likes when visiting `/comment_likes/`.
-Can access specific comment likes in detail view when adding specific comment reyakks id to url.
+Can access specific comment likes in detail view when adding specific comment_likes_id to url.

     <details><summary>Screenshot of Comment Likes List </summary>
      <img src='docs/images/comment-like-list.png' alt='Comment like list'>